AllanDickerman/codon_trees/README.md

 3. RAxML (https://sco.h-its.org/exelixis/web/software/raxml/index.html)
 4. Muscle (https://www.drive5.com/muscle/)

+Optional: Figtree (http://tree.bio.ed.ac.uk/software/figtree) to automate generation of graphics.

 Installation
 ------------
-Have the p3_allan directory with python modules (phylocode.py and patric_api.py) in a location on the $PYTHONPATH or in the working directory.
+Have the 'lib' directory (including phylocode.py and patric_api.py and figtree.nex) on the $PYTHONPATH environment variable.
 Have raxml and muscle on the $PATH (you can specify an alternate name for raxml, such as raxml-HPC)

 Usage